 The success with one of these automatic cat litter boxes will depend on how good your cat adapts to the new system.
 The age and personality are important elements on this.
 For example, kittens are more willing to adopt new systems while old cats are more reluctant to try new things; they usually stick with the old fashion regular litter box.
 Of course, this is not the rule, every cat is unique.
 Regards personalities, this might happen with your cat with each brand:

 LITTER ROBOT OPEN AIR.
 The previous versions of the Litter Robot 3 may not be good for cats with claustrophobia, but the new Litter Robot Open Air provides plenty of space and room for cats so they don’t feel too enclosed due to its ergonomic wide entryway.

 CATGENIE.
 Maybe shy cats won’t like the cleaning cycle, but very good for cats that like to dig.

 SCOOPFREE ULTRA.
 Some cats adopt the crystals instead regular litter while others, don’t.

-The Litter Robot is the easiest to be adopted by cats, actually 99% of cats adopt this automatic litter box.
-The CatGenie with the loud cleaning cycles may scare some cats that eventually will get used to it, but this may take a little longer with skittish cats.
+The Litter Robot 3 is the easiest to be adopted by cats, actually 99% of cats adopt this automatic litter box.
+The CatGenie with the loud cleaning cycle may scare some cats whom eventually will get used to it, but this may take a little longer if you have a skittish cat.
 Regarding the ScoopFree, cats with sensitive paws or that have been declawed might reject the crystals.